SARVESHVARADKAR123/RAGnition/README.md

 ---

-## 🧠 Default LLM Mode (No File Needed)

-RAGnition supports chatting **even without uploading a document**.

-If no file or doc ID is selected, the system uses Groq’s LLM directly without retrieval augmentation.

----

 ## 🤝 Contribute

 PRs and feedback are welcome!
 Fork this repo, star it ⭐, and build something epic with it.